Photos Show Hurricane Dorian Damage In The Bahamas

 Cheryl Diaz Meyer for NPR

-Bahamian Prime Minister Hubert Minnis describes a scene of devastation on the island of Abaco, saying the island's airport runway is completely flooded.
+Bahamian Prime Minister Hubert Minnis describes a scene of devastation on the Abaco Islands, saying the airport runway is completely flooded.
 "In fact, the area around the airport now looks like a lake," Minnis said.

 Of the magnitude of the damage, Minnis said, "It is going to require a massive coordinated effort to rebuild our communities."